knewyousir/WFI-session-3/readme.md

 })
 ```

-Note - because the returns an array you would still need to run a forEach in the template.
+Note the console - because this returns an array you would still need to run a forEach in the template.

-Run findOne with a query and ObjectID
+Run findOne with a query and ObjectID.

+Add this to the variables in `index.js`:

-`var ObjectId = require('mongodb').ObjectID;`
+`const ObjectId = require('mongodb').ObjectID;`

 ```js
 app.get('/:id', (req, res) => {